bkuhlmann/pennyworth/README.md

 For a secure install, type the following from the command line (recommended):

     gem cert --add <(curl -Ls http://www.redalchemist.com/gem-public.pem)
-    gem install pennyworth --trust-policy HighSecurity
+    gem install pennyworth --trust-policy MediumSecurity

+NOTE: A HighSecurity trust policy would be best but MediumSecurity enables signed gem verification while allowing the installation of unsigned dependencies since they are beyond the scope of this gem.

-...or, for an insecure install, type the following (not recommended):
+For an insecure install, type the following (not recommended):

     gem install pennyworth